How it works

 Step 1: Add an email trigger

-Open your pipe’s pipeline editor and add an Email trigger node.
+Open your pipeline’s editor and add an Email trigger node.
 The email trigger requires no configuration.
-The pipe’s email address is generated automatically.Step 2: Find the pipe’s email address
+The pipeline’s email address is generated automatically.Step 2: Find the pipeline’s email address

-The pipe’s email address is displayed in the pipe’s Settings tab.
-It follows the format specific to your pipe and organization.
+The pipeline’s email address is displayed on its Settings tab.
+It follows the format specific to your pipeline and organization.
 Copy this address to use for forwarding or as a destination address.Step 3: Connect the rest of the pipeline

-Send an email with a document attachment to the pipe’s email address.
-DocPipe processes each attachment as a separate document.Handling attachments
+Send an email with a document attachment to the pipeline’s email address.
+Ingestly processes each attachment as a separate document.Handling attachments

 - Each attachment in an email creates a separate document and triggers a separate run